Idehed/Project-3-battleships/README.md

 # Battleships

-Battleships is a python-based terminal game that runs in the Code Institutes mock terminal Heroku.
+Battleships is a Python-based terminal game that runs in the Code Institutes mock terminal Heroku.

-The user is trying to sink the computers boats before they do.
-Whoever sink all the boats on their opposites board wins!
+The user is trying to sink the computer's boats before they do.
+Whoever sinks all the boats on their opposite board wins!

 [Here is a live version of my project]()